mmasstou/pipex/README.md

  ### Should behave like : < infile ls -l | wc -l > outfile
 ## Requirements:
 ### Your project must comply with the following rules:
    • You have to turn in a Makefile which will compile your source files.
-It must not relink.
+It must not relink. <br>
    • You have to handle errors thoroughly.
-In no way your program should quit unexpectedly (segmentation fault, bus error, double free, and so forth).
+In no way your program should quit unexpectedly (segmentation fault, bus error, double free, and so forth).<br>
-   • Your program mustn’t have memory leaks.
+   • Your program mustn’t have memory leaks.<br>
-   • If you have any doubt, handle the errors like the shell command: ```< file1 cmd1 | cmd2 > file2 ```
+   • If you have any doubt, handle the errors like the shell command: ```< file1 cmd1 | cmd2 > file2 ```<br>
 # Bonus Part :